Bumble Bee, Arizona: History

 Established in 1863, Bumble Bee served as a stagecoach stop and an outpost for the U.S. Cavalry, with a post office established in 1879.
 The creek, and by extension the town, were so named because early travelers in the area claimed that the indigenous people there were as "thick as bumblebees".

 Bumble Bee's population was 25 in 1920, and 20 in 1940.

 Ghost town status

 With the demise of the stagecoach and the mining in the surrounding area, the site eventually faded away.
 An attempt by Jeff Martin to make the town a tourist attraction during the mid-1930s resulted in the construction of the current buildings.
-In 1960, Charles A. Penn, retired publisher of Railroad Model Craftsman magazine, purchased the site and tried once again to establish a tourist attraction and museum.
+In 1960, Charles A. Penn, the retired publisher of Railroad Model Craftsman magazine, purchased the site and tried once again to establish a tourist attraction and museum.
 Penn died before his plans came to fruition and the property reverted to private ownership.
 Many of the faux historic buildings have since been torn down and smaller homes have been built in their place.

 Bumble Bee is located 55 miles north of Phoenix, just off I-17 at Exit #248.

 Education

-Bumble Bee is in Canon Elementary School District.
+Bumble Bee is in the Canon Elementary School District.